 SPECIAL EVENTS

-Join Dusty & Bill on the Wild West!
+Join Dusty & Bill in the scenic Wild West!

 What’s better than mountains, motorcycles, and rugged off-road terrain?
 How about mixing those on an immersive off-pavement tour/training experience with industry-renowned adventure riding instructor/guide and Host of MOTOTREK, Dusty Wessels, and BMW-Certified Off-Road Instructor and 2010 GS Trophy U.S. team member, Bill Dragoo.
 West38Moto and D.A.R.T.
-(Dragoo Adventure Rider Training) have teamed up to bring you a professional off-road training immersion tour of five days riding the rugged Wyoming BDR.
-This immersion tour is intended for beginner to intermediate level riders.
-The group will meet at the Boyer YL Ranch in Wyoming for the start of the tour.
-You will spend five days riding the best of the Wyoming BDR!
+(Dragoo Adventure Rider Training) have teamed up to bring you a professional off-road training immersion tour of five days riding the rugged mountains and trails of Colorado and Utah.
+This immersion tour is intended for intermediate and advanced level riders.
+The group will meet at the KOA Campground in Ouray, CO for the start of the event.
+You will spend five days riding some of the best trails in the San Juan Mountains of Colorado and around Moab, UT!

 What camping gear should I bring?